bobzwik/Quadcopter_SimCon/README.md

 ## Simulation and Control
 First off, the world and body orientation can be switch between a NED or ENU frame in the `config.py` file.
 The other scripts then handle which equations to use, depending on the chosen orientation.
 It also has to be mentioned that both the PyDy scripts and the simulation aim to simulate the behaviour of a **X configuration** quadcopter (not a **+ configuration**).

+The only packages needed for the simulation part of this project are Numpy and Matplotlib.

 ### Simulation
 In `quad.py`, I've defined a Quadcopter Class and its methods are relatively simple : initialize the quadcopter with various parameters and initial conditions, update the states, calculate the state derivatives, and calculate other useful information.
 The simulation uses a quaternion in the state vector to express the drone's rotation, and the state derivative vector is copied from the corresponding PyDy script.
 However, 8 other states were added to simulate each motors dynamics ([2nd Order System](https://apmonitor.com/pdc/index.php/Main/SecondOrderSystems)) :